Paced bottle feeding

 Depending on how much you need to give the baby the feed should take as long as a breastfed would – 20mins would be ideal

-Keep a close eye on the baby - if they are sleeping more than sucking, or only sucking intermittently, take the teat out of their mouth.
+Keep a close eye on the baby, be present while feeding your baby - if they are sleeping more than sucking, or only sucking intermittently, take the teat out of their mouth.
 If they wake up and look for more, then start again.
 If they sleep, let them sleep (the only exception to this is if there is a concern that baby needs a certain amount for a top up or have been born early or with a medical condition that could limit their energy).

 If they gag or cough, take the teat out of their mouth.
 If they pull away or turn their head, wait a bit before offering it again.
 If they continue they may be telling you they don't want it.
 If they raise their eyebrows or put their hand up in a 'stop' sign, stop.

-When choosing a teat please keep this in mind – NO bottle is ‘just like a breast’, which some manufacturers will claim.
+As I said before NO bottle teat is ‘just like a breast’, which some manufacturers will claim.
 Only a breast is ‘just like a breast’.
 Ideally the teat won’t leak when held upside down, and is long enough to reach the junction of the soft and hard palate (this is where the nipple will rest when breastfeeding) – you can put your finger in your baby’s mouth (nail on the baby’s tongue) to judge how far this is.

 Justine is a midwife, nurse with NICU experience, an IBCLC, and HypnoBirthing practitioner.
 She owns Cherished Parenting Services.
-If you are in Perth and would like to see about booking a lactation consult appointment please click here or to see what other services and products she offers click on her business name
+If you are in Perth and would like to see about booking a lactation consult appointment please click here or to see what other services and products she offers click on logo at the top of the page